Hero Background

 Is Royal Neighbors a good company?

 Royal Neighbors is a good life insurance company with an interesting history.
 They started in the late 1800s by providing life insurance to women and children, who the life insurance industry overlooked at the time.
-Now, they offer multiple insurance products and member benefits.
+Now, they offer multiple insurance products and Society member benefits.

 When was Royal Neighbors of America founded?